-You can now sign up for our Food for Thought Collaborative event which will take place on Friday May 17th in the GMIT, Castlebar, Co.
+Our Food for Thought Collaborative event which took place on Friday May 17th in the GMIT, Castlebar, Co.
 Mayo.
-It’s organised in partnership with Afri, Teacht Anair, Food Sovereignty Ireland and the IEN-organised National Biodiversity Week.
-The event comes the day before Afri’s Annual Famine Walk in Louisburg.
+It was organised in partnership with Afri, Teacht Anair, Food Sovereignty Ireland and the IEN-organised National Biodiversity Week.
+The event came the day before Afri’s Annual Famine Walk in Louisburg.

-Food for Thought offers a reflective learning space which this year focuses on transformational change.
-There will be two guest speakers – Hanny van Geel from La Via Campesina and Michael McGaughan, author of Coming Home.
-While a central theme will be on food sovereignty, the reflection will address the wider question of transformation.
+Food for Thought offered a reflective learning space which in 2019 focussed on transformational change.
+There were two guest speakers – Hannie van Geel from La Via Campesina and Michael McGaughan, author of Coming Home.
+While a central theme was food sovereignty, the reflection will address the wider question of transformation.

-Participants will work in small groups to consider their personal experiences of transformational change, how this might manifest itself in terms of community resilience and food security, and what strategies might be adopted to achieve it.
+Participants worked in small groups to consider their personal experiences of transformational change, how this might manifest itself in terms of community resilience and food security, and what strategies might be adopted to achieve it.

-There will be music, food sharing and open time during the day.
-The event will begin at 11 and conclude at 5, and will be free of charge.
-Outdoor space will be used during the day.
+There was music, food sharing and open time during the day.
+The event began at 11 and concluded at 5, and was free of charge.
+Outdoor space was used during the day.

 10.30-11 Registration and coffee – we’d appreciate if you could aim to arrive in time for registering before 11 am